 What qualifications are required to instruct a pilot in an N registered aircraft based in the UK?

 TLDR; Any UK flight instructor can instruct towards UK Part-FCL licences/ratings on an N-Reg aircraft in UK airspace.
 There is no longer any requirement to obtain a special permit if the student owns/part-owns the aircraft.
-Solo flights (e.g. ab-initio PPL) are not allowed.
-Such training can count towards certain FAA licences/ratings but an FAA Flight Review or Instrument Proficiency Check can only be conducted by an FAA instructor who has to be dual licensed (FAA and UK).
+Training can count towards certain FAA licences/ratings but an FAA Flight Review or Instrument Proficiency Check can only be conducted by an FAA instructor who has to be dual licensed (FAA and UK).
 N-Reg private pilots resident in the UK must fly in the UK using a UK PPL from December 2021.

 Foreign aircraft based in the UK